CoderAjay/sricms/readme.txt

 [doubt]{only core has functionality to update modules of other sites / other ste also have all tings}

+/config section
-configurations will be devided into two parts development/production may be futher on test
+configurations will be devided into two parts development/production may be futher on test default configuration will be supplied time of installation then after -> update on first run -> for each run configuration will be use from redis so that live updation can be done (rather than restarting the server all time) Also memcache/redis will be used to provide configuration load from mongo first

 [Need to follow up with TDD approach]